Food can be a huuuuge part of this disease.

 We are also finishing up work on our chicken coop so I can get some laying hens for fresh eggs soon (woo!).
 We might also make room for some fryers, too.
 I don’t have the heart to kill them because I’ll likely name them all but the hubby doesn’t mind and that could save us quite a bit of money in the long run since I eat a LOT of fresh, all natural chicken.

 We are a bit lucky in that we live in the country on a full acre so we can keep chickens and even a cow, if we wanted to.
-I am allergic to all dairy and red meat, though, so that’s not a good option (for me!).

-What is an option, however, is hunting and fishing and foraging for some of my “safe” foods.
+Another option (for us) is hunting and fishing and foraging for some of my “safe” foods.
 We live with Yellowstone as our “backyard”, which means we are within an hour’s drive of some of the best hunting and fishing in the world.

 Which brings me to my third and final tip: